Isfand/rcb/docs/QA.md

 ## 1. Why not follow the [XDG Trash Specification](https://specifications.freedesktop.org/trash-spec/latest/)?

 1.1.
 The XDG trash specification doesn't have the features or the design goals the program is set out to provide.
+As one of the design intentions is to provide enough metadata that can be narrowed or expanded to another format.

 1.2.
 XDG's trash spec assumes you are writing a daemon/service that actively monitors files.
 And not a CLI program.
 Albeit can be made to work reasonably well, but not fully compliant.
 This is because of features like 'Automatic trash cleaning'.